K&H Diary Directory CV19 Interview

 In our employee handbook which we give to every new starter, our core values are listed as:

-2. Our contact base.
+- Our contact base.
 We work with people who we have a genuine rapport with which allows us to actually make things happen for our clients.
 A lot of brands come to us because we fall into a PR sweet spot where we really understand the importance of both prestige and sales.
-We make sure to position our brands in the luxury arena, with features in top tier luxury publications and on prestigious influencers but also realise that brands need to have mass appeal to become household names, so without compromising integrity we aim to place them in/on more commercial publications and influencers who we know are big sales drivers.
+We make sure to position our brands in the luxury arena, with features in top tier luxury publications such as Vogue, Harpers Bazaar and Elle and on prestigious influencers but also realise that brands need to have mass appeal to become household names, so without compromising integrity we aim to place them in/on more commercial publications and influencers who we know are big sales drivers.

 What have you recently found clients are asking more of / expecting from you?

 In this current climate clients are looking for transparent, honest advice; for us to be a sounding board and to be an extension of their team.
 There are so many elements involved in making a brand succeed that they are relying on us more than ever to help prioritise and guide them through the landscape.
-360 communications strategies are the new normal for us, its not about traditional print PR campaigns anymore like it was when we first started out in PR 15 years ago.
-The agency offers asset consultancy, print and online PR, influencer and VIP strategies, social media overviews & content creation and wholesale.
+360 communications strategies are the new normal for us.
+It’s not about traditional print PR campaigns anymore like it was when we first started out in PR 15 years ago.
+The agency offers a range of services including asset consultancy, print and online PR, influencer and VIP strategies, social media overviews & content creation and wholesale.

 What are the biggest challenges you face when it comes to clients?